bfkfkeot63/cursor-reset-tools/README.md

 - **Pro Trial Conversion**: Access Pro features without purchasing a subscription
 - **Machine ID Reset**: Bypass the "Too many free trial accounts used on this machine" limitation
 - **Auto Update Prevention**: Stop Cursor from updating and potentially removing bypass functionality
+- **Atomic Email Generator**: Create disposable emails and capture verification codes automatically
 - **Cross-Platform**: Compatible with Windows, macOS, and Linux
 - **User-Friendly Interface**: Clean, modern UI with clear instructions
 - **System Information**: Displays detailed system and Cursor installation info

+## Atomic Email Generator

+The integrated Atomic Email Generator provides a seamless way to create disposable email accounts for Cursor registrations:

+- **One-Click Email Creation**: Generate new Atomic Mail accounts with a single click
+- **Automatic Verification Codes**: Capture and display verification codes sent by Cursor
+- **IP Management**: If you encounter "too many requests" errors, you can toggle your mobile data to change your IP address
+- **Copy-to-Clipboard**: Easily copy email, password, and verification code with one click
+- **Clean UI**: User-friendly interface that integrates perfectly with the Cursor Reset Tool

+This feature eliminates the need for external disposable email services and streamlines the process of creating new Cursor accounts.

 ## Installation